 The Department of Biological Sciences may admit as a Classified Graduate Student any applicant who:

-After admission to the Department as a Classified or Conditionally Classified graduate student, the student in consultation with the Thesis Chair must prepare her/his Thesis Proposal and Program of Study, which includes all coursework to be taken.
+After admission to the Department as a Classified graduate student, the student in consultation with the Thesis Advisor, must prepare her/his Thesis Proposal and Program of Study, which includes all coursework to be taken.
 The Thesis Proposal must include a thorough review of relevant primary literature that demonstrates the context of the proposed research, it must clearly define the experiments proposed for the research to be undertaken, and should include preliminary data, if available.
-The student and her/his Thesis Chair will select at least two additional members to serve on the Thesis Committee.
+The student and her/his Thesis Advisor will select at least two additional members to serve on the Thesis Committee.
 In most cases, the Thesis Advisor will serve as Chair of the Thesis Committee.
 However, if the Thesis Advisor is not eligible, another member of the Thesis Committee will serve as Thesis Committee Chair.
 The student will then have a formal meeting with the Thesis Committee, at which the student's Thesis Proposal and Program of Study will be presented and evaluated.
 At this meeting, the Thesis Committee will question the student about her/his Thesis Proposal.
 At the completion of this meeting, the Thesis Committee will meet briefly, without the student present, to evaluate the Thesis Proposal.
 Approval is based on whether the student has demonstrated a solid understanding of her/his thesis project.
 The Thesis Proposal must be prepared, presented to, and approved by the Thesis Committee before the end of the second semester after admission to the Department.
-Failure to meet this requirement will result in dismissal from the M.S. in Biology program.
+Failure to meet this requirement will result in dismissal from the M.S. in Microbiology program.

-The regulations governing the master's degree are those in effect at the time of advancement to candidacy.
 In addition to the general university requirements stated previously under Post-Baccalaureate and Graduate Degrees in this catalog, the student must complete the following steps before receiving Candidate status in the Department of Biological Sciences:

 In addition to the general University requirements stated previously in this catalog, the student must meet the following requirements before receiving the degree of Master of Science in Microbiology.
+The requirements are:

 Requests to graduate must be received by Enrollment Services approximately 6 months in advance of the expected graduation date (check the Schedule of Classes for the date).